St Joseph's New Curriculum Statement

 It will have six ‘Areas of Learning and Experience (AoLE).

 St Joseph’s Primary School is a Catholic School and as such, Religion will continue to be a core subject.
-The Gospel values and the mission of Jesus underpins everything that we do.
+The Gospel values and the mission of Jesus underpin everything that we do.
 At present, we follow the “Come and See” scheme of work.

 Relationships and Sexuality Education: RSE will be mandatory in all maintained schools, including primary schools.
 Parents will no longer be allowed to withdraw their children from these lessons.